 There are various tools to help you view course options:

 Degree Regulations and Programmes of Study (DRPS): Click through to this year's DRPS to browse all courses across the University.

 PATH: A support tool with a nicer interface for choosing optional courses, checking your timetable, and building your degree programme.

-List of common outside courses: A document put together yearly by one of the lecturers in Informatics, this lists some of the more common choices for 1st and 2nd year options, along with any possible timetabling conflicts with required Informatics courses.
+List of common outside courses: A document put together yearly by one of the lecturers in Informatics, this lists some of the more common choices for 1st and 2nd year options.

 The formal course requirements for your degree are set out in the Degree Programme Tables (DRPS).
 The Informatics courses available to students in Year 1 are listed below.
 Note that the courses "Introduction to Computation" and "Object Oriented Programming" are "core" courses.
 You must pass these courses (either at the first sitting or at the August resit) before you will be permitted to progress into the second year.

 |Informatics 1 - Introduction to Computation||School web page||University descriptor||Required course for Informatics students, taught in semester 1|

 |Informatics 1 - Object-Oriented Programming||School web page||University descriptor||Required course for Informatics students, taught in semester 2|

 |Informatics 1 - Cognitive Science||School web page||University descriptor||Required course for some Informatics students, taught in semester 2|

 If course notes in the form of handouts are given out, these will either be made available at the lectures, or will be available from the Informatics Teaching Office (ITO).
 Large print versions of course materials are available on request.